jecki/DHParser/documentation_src/Manual.rst

 with many examples in the doctrings of its various modules.
 The following reading-order is recommended to understand DHParser:

-:py:mod:`ebnf` - Although DHParser also offers a Python-interface for specifying grammers (similar to pyparsing_), the recommended way of using DHParser is by specifying the grammar in EBNF_.
+:doc:`ebnf <manuals/ebnf>` - Although DHParser also offers a Python-interface for specifying grammers (similar to pyparsing_), the recommended way of using DHParser is by specifying the grammar in EBNF_.
 Here it is described how grammars are specified in EBNF_ and how parsers can be auto-generated from these grammars and how they are used to parse text.

-:py:mod:`syntaxtree` - Syntax-trees are the central data-structure of any parsing system.
+:doc:`syntaxtree <manuals/syntaxtree>` - Syntax-trees are the central data-structure of any parsing system.
 The description to this modules explains how syntax-trees are represented within DHParser, how they can be manipulated, queried and serialized or deserialized as XML, S-expressions or json.